rcarrata/istio-files/docs/mtls.md

 In Mode STRICT the connection is an mTLS tunnel (TLS with client cert must be presented).

+NOTE: It may take some time before the mesh begins to enforce PeerAuthentication object.
+Please wait and retry.

 ### B.2.
 Test the Bookinfo as a External User (outside the OCP Cluster)

 ```sh